marwahaha/Priority-Queue/README.md

 - Again, make sure they're seperated by spaces!
 > ./priority priority 10 9 5 7 8 20
 - An onscreen menu should appear and guide you through the operations you can preform.
-- Elements are generated randomly and are dealt with automatically as they're seen as strictly abritrary.
+- Elements are generated randomly and are dealt with automatically as they're seen as strictly arbitrary.